Cr4sh/SmmBackdoorNg/README.md

 ## Using Together With Hyper-V Backdoor

-Once you have SMM backdoor loaded, as it shown above, you can use its capabilities to load Hyper-V backdoor during runtime phase with appropriate client program running inside guest or host Hyper-V partition.
+Once you have SMM backdoor loaded, as it shown above, you can use its capabilities to load Hyper-V backdoor during runtime phase with appropriate client program running inside arbitrary guest or host Hyper-V partition.

 To do that you need to save `backdoor.bin` file [form Hyper-V backdoor repository](https://github.com/Cr4sh/s6_pcie_microblaze/blob/master/python/payloads/DmaBackdoorHv/backdoor.bin) as `hyper_v_backdoor.bin` in the same folder with `smm_backdoor_hyper_v.py` test client program and then just run it: